-The statistics that you will find in this report are clearly in direct proportion to the growth of the community.
+I would refer you to the department's website for the statistical information related to calls for service, accidents and warnings/summonses which are clearly in direct proportion to the growth of the community.
 While residential growth directly impacts the schools with additional students it also affects the amount of traffic on the roads.
-However the growth of the business community has an even higher impact upon the police department with additional traffic traveling to the business areas and direct responses to the business for thefts, burglaries, bad checks, etc. and of course both residential and business traffic results in more accidents and more traffic stops for violations.
+However the growth of the business community has an even higher impact upon the police department with additional traffic traveling to the business areas and direct responses to the businesses for thefts, burglaries, bad checks, etc. and of course both residential and business traffic results in more accidents and more traffic stops for violations.